O1ahmad/ansible-role-consul/README.md

 Consul supports specification of multiple configuration files or definitions for controlling various aspects of an agent's behavior.
 These definitions are expected to be expressed in either `JSON` or `HCL` format and to adhere to the syntax framework and rules outlined in *Consul's* official docs and as determined by the community.

-Each of these configurations can be expressed using the `consul_configs` hash, which contains a list of various Consul agent *configuration options*, *config-entries*, *service registrations* and *check* or service healthcheck directives.
+Each of these configurations can be expressed using the `consul_configs` hash, which contains a list of various Consul agent configuration options:
+* agent settings
+* config entries (e.g. service-defaults, service-routers, service-splitters)
+* service registrations
+* check or service healthcheck directives

 These hashes contain a list of structures specific to each configuration type for declaring the desired agent settings to be rendered in addition to common amongst them all, `:name, :path and :config` which specify the name and path of the configuration file to render and a hash of the configuration to set.